philipobrien-sdm/Seussify-Me/README.md

 Now with **AI illustrations** and **Souvenir Saving**!

-For an example of the apps work:
+For an example of the apps work see this take on the old poem Ozymandias:

 <img width="500" height="500" alt="seuss1" src="https://github.com/user-attachments/assets/e59357ea-7a7b-4023-9bb2-0ac8142c6ec6" />

-_A traveler came from a far-off old land,
+A traveler came from a far-off old land,
 With a twinkle, a blink, and some dust in his hand.
 He'd seen something STRANGE, so he started to say, "Oh, the desert holds wonders, out far, far away!